Posts

 Image

 1976 Dir.
-Charles B. Pierce Loosely based on a true story, this quite often creepy little flick follows a straight talkin’ Texas Ranger as he attempts to track down a hooded maniac who’s been terrorising the residents of a small town in Arkansas, 1946, with a series of soon to be dubbed ‘Moonlight Murders.’
-A documentary style approach has been utilised by director Pierce to lend his film an air of authority and realism.
-The narrator puts things in context for us throughout proceedings and paints a wonderfully vivid picture of post war small town America trying to return to some form of normalcy.
-Newspaper headlines flash up on screen and keep us abreast of the grisly goings-on.
-Just after WWII, the predominantly working class community of Texarkana have welcomed home their soldiers who are trying to find work.
-Just as they thought that things couldn’t get anymore downtrodden, a lunatic wearing a sack over his head begins to menace canoodling couples on Lover’s Lane, attacking
+Charles B. Pierce Loosely based on the true story of the ‘Moonlight Murders’, this often unnerving creeper follows a gruff Texas Ranger as he attempts to track down the hooded maniac terrorising the residents of a small town in Arkansas, 1946.
+Director Pierce adopts a documentary style approach to lend proceedings an air of authority and realism.
+Throughout, a narrator puts things in context for us, and paints a wonderfully vivid picture of post-war American small town life.
+Newspaper headlines also flash up on screen to keep us abreast of the grisly goings-on.
+Just after WWII, the predominantly working class community of Texarkana have welcomed home their soldiers who are trying to return to normalcy and find work.
+Just as they thought that things couldn’t get anymore downtrodden, a lunatic wearing a sack over his head begins to menace couples on Lover’s Lane, attacking several people and leaving them traumatised.
+Later on, another unfortunate couple are beaten to deat

 The Final Terror